Skip to content

 Dashboard, policies, devices, destinations, and audit logs

 The admin dashboard gives you real-time visibility into all AI interactions across your organization.
-Access it at http://localhost:8081 (local) or your configured domain.
+Access it at http://SERVER-IP:8081 (port configurable via BLEEP_WEB_PORT).
+For LAN deployments, start the server with --bind 0.0.0.0.

-• Dashboard - Detection trends, active devices, recent alerts, and overview statistics
+• Dashboard - Detection trends, active devices, recent alerts, overview statistics

-• Devices - Connected endpoint devices, their status, last seen time, and seat management
+• Devices - Connected endpoints, status, last seen time, seat management

 • Violations - Full audit log of all detected sensitive data events